The Centre for Army Leadership

 - Act as a focus and library for the British Army’s academic leadership papers.

 - Provide leadership presentations and speakers to appropriate audiences.

-- Organise Army leadership conferences.
+- Organise Army leadership conferences and speaker events.